tamus-cyber/tamus-cyber-theme/about/index.md

 ---
 layout:         default
 title:          About
+first-heading:  About (department / group name here)
 description:    "Add a meta description for this page."
 ---

-# About (department / group name here)

-Add information that the target audience should know about us.
+The about page should have information that the target audience needs to know about us.

+See README.md for more information about this Jekyll template.